nixpanic/kubernetes-csi-addons/README.md

 By listing the `CSIAddonsNode` CRs, the CSI-Addons Controller knows how to connect to the side-cars.
 By checking the supported capabilities of the side-cars, it can decide where to execute operations that the user requested.

+### Authentication

+Every connection that the CSI-Addons Controller makes to a CSI-driver contains a Token from the ServiceAccount.
+The Token will then be validated by the `kube-rbac-proxy` that handles the incoming gRPC procedures.

 ### Installation